Shri Varun Dev Mandir: Construction

 dedication from sons in the sacred memory of Seth Harchand Mal Dayal Das of Bhriya.
 Bhriya is a town in Naushahro Feroze District, Sindh, Pakistan.

 Current status

 Currently, this temple belongs to the Pakistan Hindu Council.
-Evacuee Trust Property Board has done to protect or preserve this ancient heritage.
+The Evacuee Trust Property Board has completed restoration activities to protect and preserve this ancient heritage.

-Today, the temple is in a dilapidated state as humid winds are eating into the structure and the rich carvings on the walls of the temple are slowly eroding.
-There have been efforts to protect and preserve the structure by the Sindh Exploration and Adventure Society (SEAS) under a US government-funded project.
+Previously, the temple was in a dilapidated state as humid winds were eating into the structure and the rich carvings on the walls of the temple were slowly eroding over time.
+There were efforts to protect and preserve the structure by the Sindh Exploration and Adventure Society (SEAS) under a US government-funded project, which managed to successfully restore the temple in 2018.